courselabs/dotnetaz/labs/kubernetes/README.md

 _Services_ are the Kubernetes network abstraction.
 A Service listens for incoming traffic (from inside or outside the cluster, depending on the type of Service) and forwards it on to a Pod.

-Services are loosely-couple to Pods using labels.
+Services are loosely-coupled to Pods using labels.
 A Service is defined with a label selector which can match zero or many Pods.
-Matching Pods are potential targets for routing incoming traffic.
+Matched Pods are potential targets for routing incoming traffic.
 We added a label to the simple web Pod:

 ```
 kubectl get pods --show-labels